 Yala National Park Safari Tour

-A park guide is not required, however, drivers generally speak little to no English.
-A guide is very useful to spot animals, pick the best route and explain how the circle of life works within the park.
-This gives you a better understanding of the animal’s behavior and you are able to ask questions throughout the safari.
+A park guide is not required; however, drivers generally speak little to no English.
+A guide is very useful to spot animals, pick the best route, and explain how the circle of life works within the park.
+This gives you a better understanding of the animal’s behavior, and you can ask questions throughout the safari.

 While in peak leopard season (Feb + Mar), you should keep in mind that you will not be the only jeep around and that seeing leopards cannot be guaranteed.
 On the other hand, large herds of elephants with babies are easy to spot in the park.